constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 - <span class="question_hypothesis">
 Use an unstructured network where the peers are clustered based on their behavior</span>:
-The advantage of this strategy is that the lookup time to find information in the cache is constant and the peer known has a high probability of possessing the knowledge desired.
+The advantage of this strategy is that the lookup time to find information in the cache is constant and the peers know have a high probability of possessing the knowledge desired.
-The clustering can be based on the engine that has engaged in a query collaboration with the subject engine.
+The clustering can be based on the engines that has engaged in a query collaboration with the subject engine.
-The disadvantage of that method is that it relies on a type of self-organization of the network of engines, it does not consider that engine that has not collaborated might still have results in common.
+The disadvantage of that method is that it relies on a type of self-organization of the network of engines, it does not consider that engines that have not collaborated might still have results in common.

 - <span class="question_hypothesis">Use a DHT to find the cached element</span>:
 The advantage of this approach is that we can get every cached element of the engines implementing the protocol.